-Our Diversity Holidays lists some traditional observances, and major days of religious significance.
+Our calendar lists some traditional observances, and major days of religious significance.
 (It also has dates of cultural celebrations.)
+It was adapted from the Office of Diversity and Equity at SUNY Geneseo's "Calendar of Selected Cultural Holidays.”
 Use these holiday dates to aid in developing class syllabus and planning for examinations and events during the academic year.
 If you are aware of other observances or major days of religious significance that should be listed, or if you see a misrepresentation on this list, please contact the Office of Equity, Diversity, and Inclusion, (585) 395-2024 or OEDI@brockport.edu.

 Although classes are in session many of these days, faculty are asked to use this information and their discretion when responding to student requests for time off for religious purposes.
 Students have certain rights to make up work missed due to observation of religious holidays.
 The following quote is from S 224-A of the New York State Education Law: “each student who is absent from school, because of [their] religious beliefs, must be given an equivalent opportunity to register for classes or make up any examination, study or work requirements which [they] may have missed because of such absence on any particular day or days.”
 The full text of this law is found in the affirmative action policy: Student Absence due to Religious Beliefs — Section 224-A of the New York State Education Law.
 Please take special note of those holidays that have been designated non-work days by the religions that celebrate them.
 Complaints or appeals related to denial of these rights by instructors should be addressed first with the chairperson of the department offering the course and, if necessary, the dean of the school.